 If you’re looking for where to stay in Amsterdam for couples, Jordaan is a good bet.
 It’s quaint, authentic, and has plenty to see and do.
-Traditionally a working-class part of town, today Jordaan is one of the coolest neighbourhoods to stay in Amsterdam.
+Traditionally a working-class part of town, today Jordaan is one of the coolest neighbourhoods and best areas to stay in Amsterdam.

 Top Things to Do in Jordaan